rgiordan/StanSensitivity/README.md

 currently no checks for this -- the sensitivity analysis will simply crash or not make sense!
 (If there are constraints, it will silently report sensitivity to the unconstrained value, not the constrained value.)
+**Also note: The parser is currently rough and naive.**  Some ordinary stan features (like comments outside of program blocks) may not be supported.
 1. Run ```generate_models.py``` pointing to the script with the
 ```hyperparameters``` block defined:
 ```